Popular Articles

 The Raygun FX Vintage Booster is an affordable and effective option that will drive the front end of your amp that little bit harder, giving you the on-the-edge sound that's characteristic of Slash's Appetite For Destruction tone.

-Not to worry - the Formula B Eighty Master is a fantastic Marshall-in-a-box pedal, emulating the firebreathing JCM800 in both its 50W and 100W incarnations.
+The Formula B Eighty Master is a fantastic Marshall-in-a-box pedal, emulating the firebreathing JCM800 in both its 50W and 100W incarnations.
+Featuring 3-band EQ, on-board 3-mode compression, and a presence ("Modeling") control - what more could you need!

-The Kink Guitar Pedals Smashed Kraken is a BBD chorus based on the Boss CE-2, which is a great 80's-style chorus pedal.
-The additional Blend control of the Smashed Kraken makes it super-versatile and is a great choice for the intro to "Paradise City"!
+The Smashed Kraken is based on the Boss CE-2, which is a great 80's-style chorus pedal.
+The additional Blend control of the Smashed Kraken makes it super-versatile and is the perfect choice for nailing the intro to "Paradise City"!

-Of course, the mixing process will have sculpted and polished Slash's guitar tone, adding in effects such as reverb and compression as well as all those nuances that analogue outboard studio equipment can add.
-So if you really want to nail it, postprocessing using outboard equipment or high quality plugins will get you that final 5%.
+Of course, the mixing process will have sculpted and polished Slash's guitar tone, adding in effects such as reverb and compression as well as the mojo that analogue outboard studio equipment can add.
+So if you really want to nail Slash's Appetite sound, postprocessing using outboard equipment or high quality plugins will hopefully get you that final 5%.
+Continue reading to find out what gear was used to record the Appetite sessions.

 These days, Slash tours with a host of Marshall Silver Jubilee heads, some of which are set up specifically for a clean tone.
 Slash also uses plenty of rackmount equipment, including an MXR 10-band EQ, Boss NS-2 Noise Suppressor, Custom Audio Electronics Boost/Line Driver and Boss DD-3T Delay (straight into the front of the amps for the intro of "Welcome To The Jungle").